Featured Homes & Communities

 - Phoenix Suns– Our local professional basketball team.

-- Phoenix Coyotes – Our local professional hockey team.
+- Arizona Coyotes – Our local professional hockey team.

 - Scottsdale Convention and Visitors Bureau – Great information on local events and happenings in Scottsdale.